 - counter the effectiveness of smoke-free policies

 In May 2015, Oregon governor Kate Brown signed HB 2546, which expands the Oregon Indoor Clean Air Act (ICAA) to include the use of “inhalant delivery systems,” which include e-cigarettes, vape pens, e-hookah and other devices.
 Under the law, Oregonians may not use e-cigarettes and other inhalant delivery systems in workplaces, restaurants, bars and other indoor public places in Oregon.
 This law took effect January 1, 2016.
 There are no exemptions for electronic cigarette retail outlets, smoke shops, bars or other venues.
 The law also bans the sale, purchase or use of electronic cigarettes for those under the age of 18.

-For more information on electronic cigarettes, please click on the E-cigarette primer.
+For more information on electronic cigarettes, please click on the E-cigarette Fact Sheet.

 A report titled Vaporized: E-Cigarettes, Advertising, and Youth by Legacy, examines the recent rise of e-cigarette use among youth, and the entry of the major tobacco companies into the e-cigarette market.

 A policy guide titled Regulating Toxic Vapor: A Policy Guide to Electronic Smoking Devices by ChangeLab Solutions, contains comprehensive information about electronic smoking devices and what steps have been taken thus far to regulate them.